 Three Tuns XXX.
 This brew can be difficult to find in Ludlow - some of the pubs sell Cleric's Cure from the same brewery, which is also excellent, but strong enough to shorten your evening (5% or so).
 XXX is a light golden colour, very hoppy, and delicious.
 The Three Tuns, next to the brewery in Bishop's Castle, is also a great pub, and not bad for a meal.

 Hobson's Twisted Spire (3.8%).
 The brewery is about 15 miles away in Cleobury Mortimer, and if you want a pint fresh from the brewery, try the King's Arms.
 Hobson's Bitter is also excellent.

 There's a similarly wonderful choice of locally brewed ciders - I'd particularly recommend Dunkerton's and Dragon Orchard ciders.

 If I had to single out a favourite pub, it would have to be the Sun at Leintwardine (www.suninn-leintwardine.co.uk).
 I don't often get there, as it's a challenge for us - it's about 9 miles away, so expensive for a taxi, but if you can manage to get over this hurdle, it's wonderful.
-It used to be a 'parlour' pub, simply furnished, with Hobson's out of the cask, a genuine welcome for strangers (of which I'm one), and, up until 2 years ago, run by a landlady in her 90s with lots of good-humoured volunteer help from the community.
+It used to be a 'parlour' pub, simply furnished, with Hobson's out of the cask, a genuine welcome for strangers, and, up until recently, run by a landlady in her 90s with lots of good-humoured volunteer help from the community.
 The pub's undoubtedly different now - a lot of good thought has gone into building an extension at the back, but the 2 front parlour rooms are still as they were, and the welcome and feel of community is just as strong.
 You can buy fish and chips 3 doors down and eat them in the front parlour or garden.